Darknet Diaries: Our Favorite Episodes

 Episode 5: #Asusgate

-Kyle Lovett discovered some really alarming security vulnerabilities on certain Asus brand routers.
-However, his responsible disclosures were repeatedly ignored by Asus.
-To force change, Kyle went public with some of the lesser zero day vulnerabilities he found – singlehandedly launching the #Asusgate public relations nightmare.
+In this episode of Darknet Diaries, Kyle Lovett uncovers some deeply concerning security vulnerabilities in certain Asus brand routers.
+Despite his responsible disclosures, Asus repeatedly ignored the warnings.
+In an effort to spark action, Kyle went public with some of the lesser-known zero-day vulnerabilities he found, unintentionally triggering the infamous #Asusgate public relations disaster.

-Breaking it down: When a vulnerability is made public, you want to know if you have any of those assets in your environment, whether or not they’re being used.
-Companies need to be able to see a full list of every connected asset regardless of if they are currently using the network.
-Sepio would instantly give an enterprise complete visibility into if any of the risky routers are on their network, regardless of the scale of the enterprise.
+Breaking it down: When a vulnerability is made public, it’s crucial to know whether you have any affected assets in your environment, and whether or not they’re being actively used.
+This is where asset visibility becomes essential.
+Companies need to maintain a comprehensive list of all connected devices, regardless of their active usage.
+With Sepio, enterprises gain immediate visibility into whether any risky routers or devices are on their network, no matter the size of the organization.

 Episode 6: The Beirut Bank Job

 Breaking it down: Sepio automatically blocks Rubber Duckies based on their USB Asset DNA, stopping the attack vector before it starts.
-In addition, policies can be set only allowing approved peripherals and devices, hardening company endpoints and network ports (USB Attacks).
+In addition, policies can be set only allowing approved peripherals and devices, hardening company endpoints and network ports.

 Episode 29: Stuxnet

-Breaking it down: Air gapped environments shouldn’t allow USB storage devices to connect to any device.
-Sepio hardens endpoints stopping USB devices from delivering their harmful payloads.
+Breaking it down: Air-gapped environments should block USB storage devices.
+Sepio protects endpoints by preventing unauthorized USB devices from delivering harmful payloads.

 Episode 40: No Parking